1token-tech/onetoken-ctp/README.md

 	- [gzip](https://github.com/mapbox/gzip-hpp)

   - #### How to Build:
+    This project requires C++11 support, be sure the compiler has supported C++11 standard.
     - Windows: Visual Studio 2017 with x64_Release configuration
 	- Linux: Be sure the dependency libraries are installed, and then build the project with CMake.
       ```